dreamcatcher-tech/network/Inbox/2025-08-21 1453 is reputation enough to cause pressure to pay.md

 So two points of participation:
 1. asking for it to be done
 2. paying the money for it, signaling acceptance.

+So long as our workflows have a very clear path of participation ? ambient attribution needs to be independent of the work being done ?
+It needs to be so etherlike that you could just as easily say "i hope that someone acknowledges my good work"

+at point of payment, we would calculate worth ? so we would show you projected future worth ?